gnu-octave/docker/README.md

   singularity run octave_10.1.0.sif
   ```

-See below for starting Octave with GUI.
+See below for starting Octave with GUI and advanced options, like mounting the host's user directory.

 ## Easy installation